A Note on Extension Properties and Representations of Matroids: Introduction

 In this work, we pursue the application of extension properties to the classification of small matroids according to their representations.
+We provide a unified view of extension properties previously studied in the area of Matroid Theory (i.e., Euclidean, generalized Euclidean, Levi's intersection, and Ingleton-Main) with others studied in the area of Information Theory (common information and Ahlswede-K\"orner) that help us combine theoretical results and computer-aided tools for the classification of representable matroids.
+We discover a new family of matroids connected to the tic-tac-toe matroid that are not representable.
 We mainly focus on sparse paving matroids on eight and nine elements.

 In the first stage of this work, we carried out computer-aided explorations on the databases of matroids by Royle and Mayhew~\cite{RoMaDatabase} and Bollen~\cite{Bollen18-1}.
-Using linear programs to check the existence of iterated extension properties for matroids on nine points appeared to be too computationally costly.
+Using linear programs in a blanket approach to check the existence of iterated extension properties for matroids on nine points appeared to be too computationally costly.
 Instead, we checked the feasibility of iterated generalized Euclidean extensions by exploring the existence of the associated modular cuts~\cite[Section~7.2]{Oxley11}.
 Once impossible iterated generalized Euclidean extensions are found, one can check by linear programming other extension properties on those particular situations, like common information and Ahlswede-K\"orner.
-That strategy provided several new examples of non-linear matroids, which are listed in the Appendix.
+That strategy provided several new examples of non-linear matroids, which are listed in the \fullv{Appendix}\confv{extended version of this paper~\cite{BFP23}}.
 The computer programs are available in~\cite{Bam22}.

 The outcome of those explorations lead us to analyze in more detail the sparse paving matroids that are relaxations of~$P_8$ and the ones that present the tic-tac-toe configuration.